 3. One Dim Sum

 One Dim Sum is another crowd favorite with local Hong Kong dim sum connoisseurs.
-And while One Dim Sum does not currently hold a Michelin star, it was awarded one from 2011-2012 so we knew we had to try it during our trip to Hong Kong.
+And while One Dim Sum does not currently hold a Michelin star, it received one from 2011-2012 so we knew we had to try it during our trip to Hong Kong.